ZSvedic/GemBox-benchmark/README.md

 ## 3. Benchmark LLM: Model Evaluation

 This Python project runs evaluations of different LLMs using the dataset.
-It supports OpenAI, Google, Anthropic, and many other providers via OpenRouter.
+It supports OpenAI, Google, Anthropic, and many other providers via [OpenRouter](https://openrouter.ai/).
 Each model is asked to fill in the `???` tokens, and the outputs are validated.
-The evaluation measures *accuracy*, *latency*, and *cost*.
+The evaluation measures *accuracy*, *speed*, and *cost*.

 ## Installation & Setup